tn3w/flask_Captchaify/README.md

 1. Make sure you have the latest version of Python and Pip installed, you also need git installed.
 2. Clone the repository to your computer with `git clone https://github.com/tn3w/flask_DDoSify` or download the ZIP file and unzip it.
 3. Make sure the folder that was created is called `flask_DDoSify`.
+4. Now use the following command to install all required packages: `python -m pip install -r requirements.txt`.
-4. Now create your flask script in the folder where the subfolder `flask_DDoSify` was installed.
+5. Now create your flask script in the folder where the subfolder `flask_DDoSify` was installed.
-5. Make sure that after:
+6. Make sure that after:
    ```python
    app = Flask(__name__)
    ```